 Q: Does Granite Gold have any disinfectant properties at all?
 I would like that a lot.

 A: Be wary of common household cleaners that contain disinfectants.
 They can damage granite and other natural stone, leading to costly repair and replacement.
-Granite Gold Disinfecting Wipes® are the only EPA-approved wipes for sealed stone surfaces.
-An important reminder about any disinfectant is to let it sit on the surface for at least five minutes for it to take effect.
-Don’t wipe away the residue right away; let the disinfectant do the job.
-After that, rinse with potable water or Granite Gold Daily Cleaner®.
+For disinfecting, we recommend MicroGold® Multi-Action Disinfectant Antimicrobial Spray.
+It’s a sister brand of Granite Gold® and has been tested and proven effective to kill the COVID-19 virus.
+An important reminder about this disinfectant is to let it sit on the surface for 3 minutes to kill viruses and 10 minutes for bacteria for it to take effect.
+Don’t wipe away the residue right away; let the disinfectant do the job and let it air dry.